SeptdirWorkshop/jYProExtra/README.md

 This function allows you to display on the frontend YOOtheme Pro Builder and Customizer buttons for administrators.

 ### Library
-Chis function allows you to import and export saved YOOtheme Pro layouts.
+This function allows you to import and export saved YOOtheme Pro layouts.

 ### Elements
 Custom elements for YOOtheme Pro builder